chavid/ModernScientificCpp/1-ClassRoom/README.md

 Concludes with the [Coding Dojo](99-coding-dojo.ipynb).

-You have some questions, or you want to challenge your knowledge ?
-Ask [Pythie++](https://app.corolair.com/student/tutor/df01b940-7658-4b60-abe2-70e7db0a2d73/chat) and try its quizz !

 © *CNRS 2024*
 *This document was created by David Chamont.
 It is available under the [Licence Creative Commons - Attribution - No commercial use - Shared under the conditions 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)*